ashleythy/ashleythy.github.io/index.md

 ### Portfolio

-There is no order to my explorations of the rather arbitrary subject matters as below.
-I wish to ultimately collate a list of milestones where every subsequent post would be progressively better than the ones before.
+The goal is to collate a list of milestones where every subsequent post would be progressively better than the ones before.

 ---